Reverse Engineering Human Preferences with Reinforcement Learning: Training and Inference Details

-We train the Command R7B+R7B pipeline and the Llama 8B+70B pipeline for 600 steps, and the Command R7B+R for 1k steps.
-In our specific setup, we rely on API/remote server models for the reward, so there was a degree of variability in training time due to the response times of the server.
-When the server is healthy, this response time is negligible, but if the query is refused, there will be subsequent retries (with increasing wait time) being added.
-Note that this makes the training time variable and dependent on the health of the remote server.
+We train the Command R7B+R7B and Llama 8B+70B pipelines for 600 steps, and the Command R7B+R pipeline for 1k steps.
+In our setup, the reward models are accessed via API on remote servers, introducing some variability in training time due to server response delays.
+When the server is healthy, this latency is negligible; however, refused queries trigger retries with increasing wait times, further extending total training time.
+Consequently, training duration depends on the health and responsiveness of the remote server.

+We make at most 128k API queries to the judge-LLM (training for 1k steps on 64k UltraFeedback samples with a batch size of 64 and two completions per prompt).
+Compared with \cite{raina-etal-2024-llm}, the only other trained attack among our baselines, our training pipeline is substantially more cost-efficient.
+For $n$ training samples, the exhaustive search method over the 20k-word vocabulary used by \cite{raina-etal-2024-llm} requires $20000 \times 4 \times n$ judge calls.
+For context, 128k inference calls to the Command R+ API under our setup cost approximately \$500 USD at the observed token budgets.
+In contrast, the method in \cite{raina-etal-2024-llm} must use smaller training splits due to its prohibitive cost and remains more expensive even so (e.g., several thousand USD for just 500–1,000 samples).